 Aching muscles, cough, unusual sleepiness or tiredness, fever, night sweats

-Fatigue, difficult breathing, joint pain, rash headache, fever, dry cough
+Fatigue, difficulty breathing, joint pain, rash headache, fever, dry cough

 Small, raised bumps on the skin (typically on the hands, fingers, or arms), cough, chest pain, and secondary infections

 Cough, labored breathing, fever, and chest pain

 Chest pain, fever, chest pains, cough, headaches, unusual tiredness, body aches, and chills

 If you’re experiencing any of the symptoms listed above, and you believe you’ve been exposed to toxic mold, we highly recommend making an appointment to see your doctor as soon as possible.
 It’s important to keep in mind that TMS and other inflammatory diseases aren’t always easy to diagnose, so if possible, keep a detailed journal of your symptoms.
 Also, it might be helpful to write down when you started feeling ill and what building you were in when you first noticed symptoms.

 When determining the cause of TMS, it may be helpful to consider your environment as well.
 Has your home or apartment been flooded recently?
 Have you noticed your co-workers complaining of the same health issues?
 Have you recently moved to a new apartment?
 Do you only feel ill when you’re in a particular structure (e.g. at work or at school)?
 Finding the answers to these questions may help you determine the cause of why you’re not feeling well.